Buying your first car

 Weigh up your finance options: is an instalment sale or a financial lease your best solution?

 Instalment sales allow you to buy a car and pay for it over a few years (you officially own the car once you’ve made the final payment).
-With a financial lease, you still use the car while paying the instalments over a fixed period, but once you’ve paid for it you can either choose to take ownership, or take out a new lease on a different car.
+With a financial lease, you drive the car while paying the instalments over a fixed period, but once you’ve paid for it you can either choose to take ownership, or take out a new lease on a different car.

-5. Apply, and get insured
+5. Apply and get insured

 You can easily apply for vehicle finance online, over the phone or in-branch once you’ve found your dream car.
 However, once your financing is approved, you need to act quickly to get insurance in place.
 Get as many quotes as you can in advance, and know what you’re paying for.